KevinAst/visualize-it/src/util/ui/svelte-native-forms/README.md

 </form>
 ```

-At it's core, this example is using the standard [HTML5 Form
+At it's core, this example is using HTML's standard [Built-In Form
 Validation].
 However with the simple injection **SNF**'s `Checker`
 actions, and **SNF**'s **error display** components, a sophisticated
 control structure has been applied that promotes a very usable form.